TheAlunesGroup/PRR-BetaBot.py/README.md

-A bot to help make a booking.
+This is a Bot made by the TheAlunesGroup to help with bookings for a resort called PowerHouse River Resort